jobdiogenes/fastr/README.md

 ```

 #### Any questions, want help ***?***
-> Use github issue to contact-me
+> Use github issues to contact-me